Migracode-Barcelona/old-syllabus-contents/js-core-3/week-11/lesson.md

 Read some information about [Jest](https://jestjs.io/docs/en/getting-started)

-> _Exercise:_ From the repo do some exercises in the folder I.pass-test, like in the [CodeWars katas](https://www.codewars.com/kata/5168bb5dfe9a00b126000018/train/javascript), you have to write to code to pass the test
+> _Exercise:_ From the repo do some exercises in the folder I.pass-test, like in the [CodeWars katas](https://www.codewars.com/kata/5168bb5dfe9a00b126000018/train/javascript), you have to write the code to pass the test

 > _Exercise:_ From the repo try to write some tests in the folder II.write-tests, to test the functions are already implemented